k4yt3x/ollamem/README.md

 # Ollamem

-Accurately estimate the memory required to run GGUF models using Ollama's original memory estimation functions.
+Accurately estimate the memory required to run GGUF models and the maximum context length possible using Ollama's original memory estimation functions.

 Since this project is using Ollama's original `llm.EstimateGPULayers` function, it should get the exact estimation results as Ollama.